defifuture/erc20-batched-meta-transactions/README.md

 In web development, the data would be sent in a JSON format.
 But since Solidity does not have a JSON parser (and parsing data on-chain would also be quite expensive), the data could be sent as arrays instead (to avoid parsing a huge string of data).

 Currently, it seems that the best approach is the one that is used by [Disperse](https://github.com/banteg/disperse-research/blob/master/contracts/Disperse.sol), which means sending each type of meta data as a **separate array**.
-One array would consist of sender addresses, the other of receiver addresses, and then 7 more arrays for a token amount, a relayer fee, a nonce, a token address and signature arrays.
+One array would consist of sender addresses, the other of receiver addresses, and then 6 more arrays for a token amount, a relayer fee, a nonce, and three signature arrays.

 The crucial part here is that the data in arrays must be in the **correct order**.
 If the ordering is wrong, the smart contract would notice that (because the signature check would fail) and skip that meta transaction.